-UM students participate in two sessions – one in February and one in May – and make an oral presentation in each session on one of eight pre-selected topics of controversy on a major difference in perspective between the U.S. and Europe.
-The other side is presented by selected law students from the University of Zurich.
+UM students participate in two sessions – one in February and one in May – and make an oral presentation in each session collaborating with a student from the University of Zurich.
 The presentation is on a topic in transnational or comparative business or finance law.
-Students in the program must also write a paper which can be used to meet the upper-level writing requirement on one of the two topics.
+Students in the program must also write a short paper (10 pages in length) on one of the two topics.
 All presentations and discussions are in English, and all students are expected to be active participants throughout both sessions.

 The Zurich students come to Miami in February.
-Miami Law students travel to Zurich in May with sessions take place on the Zurich campus over three days with the aim to avoid conflict with spring exams, and to leave time for students to work or do a summer internship, or prepare for the bar.
+Miami Law students travel to Zurich in May with sessions taking place on the Zurich campus over three days after spring exams, to leave time for students to work, do a summer internship, or prepare for the bar.

 Travel & Tourism

 The program arranges for a round-trip ticket from Miami to Zurich for the duration of the program.
 One day of the program consists of tourism paid for by the program.
 Those wishing to arrive earlier or stay longer in Europe may do so, but will assume any additional costs.
 Students need current passports, and non-American citizens may need visas for Switzerland and any other country they may be visiting.

 2Ls, 3Ls and LL.M. students are eligible to participate.
-The program is limited to a maximum of eight students plus two alternates.
+The program is limited to a maximum of six students plus two alternates.
 Students are selected based on:

 For the Zurich program, students contribute a fee of $700.00 toward the round-trip airfare cost from Miami to Zurich in addition to any increased cost their personal travel plans might entail.
-The two sponsoring universities cover the rest of the travel expense, lodging, most meals, entertainment, and many incidental costs.
+The two sponsoring universities cover the rest of the travel expenses, lodging, most meals, entertainment, and many incidental costs.

 Contact one of the current faculty advisors for the program: